MaDhlomoCodes/Alx_DjangoLearnLab/README.md

 # LibraryProject

-This is a simple Django project created for learning purposes under the ALX "Introduction to Django" module.
+This Django project was created as part of the ALX Introduction to Django module.

 ## How to Run

-1. Activate virtual environment:
+1. Activate the virtual environment:

    ```bash
    source venv/bin/activate